gesf/sapi-desktop/README.md

 #### Limitations

-Builds on other OS were kind of neglected.
-Mac tested only.
+Builds on other OS neglected.
+MacOS tested only.

+#### Notes

+Do the packaging youself if needed.
+A publish + signed version will be push soon on GitHub at least.

 # <img src="https://simple-api.app/assets/sapi-dock.png" align="center">